-You should use a sharp scalpel to cut two suitable lengths of the supplied 6 mm diameter clear PVC tubing, and connect them to the two cell ports.
-Connect the free ends to the outlet and then to a suitable mercury trap in accordance with local regulations governing the discharge of mercury vapor.
+Use a sharp scalpel to cut two suitable lengths of the supplied 6 mm diameter clear PVC tubing, and connect them to the two cell ports.
+Connect the free ends to a 'T'-piece and then to a suitable mercury trap in accordance with local regulations governing the discharge of mercury vapor.

-おおお Hot Tip Fitting is easier if the ends of the tubing are first softened in hot water.
+Fitting is easier if the ends of the tubing are first softened in hot water.

-Bubble type collectors must not be used, because the VGA-77 is not designed to accommodate the excessive back pressure generated by such collectors.
+Bubble type collectors must not be used, because the VGA 77 is not designed to accommodate the excessive back pressure generated by such collectors.
 Using bubble type collectors may lead to vapor being forced through the drain of the gas/liquid separator and results in an unreliable signal.